gelatodigital/w3f-red-stone-poc-v2/README.md

 ```
 cp .env.example .env
 ```
-You will need to input your `PROVIDER_URL`, your RPC.
+You will need to input your `PROVIDER_URLS`, your RPC.

 3. Test the  web3 function